screwyprof/screwyprof/articles/highload-fun-auth-server.md

 <!---
 title: "What Actually Moved the Score: A Rust Auth Server on highload.fun"
-description: "From a 9.198s first pass to a 5.750s record on highload.fun, and first place.
-Which changes actually moved the score (a TCP RST bug, write coalescing), why the usual suspects (locks, allocation, CPU) were already flat, and why io_uring was a dead end.
-A Rust HTTP server on a 2-core box under 10,000 connections."
+description: "From a 9.198s first pass to a 5.750s record on highload.fun and first place, at ~20ms average latency against the previous record's ~34ms (~87k req/s, 2 cores, 10,000 connections).
+What actually moved the score (a TCP RST bug, write coalescing), why the usual suspects (locks, allocation, CPU) were already flat, and why io_uring was a dead end."
 date: 2026-07-05
 category: performance
 --->